Find out which of the four official languages of Switzerland you should be speaking and where to learn them with this helpful guide.

-However, among expats, English is the lingua franca.
-Despite this, learning a local Switzerland language can be useful.
-It is important to realize though, that each area has its own dialect of German, French, Italian, and Romansh, and that these can differ from the standard language you would hear in Germany, France, or Italy.
-This guide will help you understand the Switzerland language profile by covering the following topics:
+Switzerland has not one, but four official languages, and depending on where you live in the country, you might hear German, French, Italian, or Romansh – or a combination of them.
+Although English is the lingua franca among expats living in Switzerland, learning a local language can be useful.
+That said, it is important to realize that each Swiss canton has its own dialect of German, French, Italian, and Romansh.
+These can also differ from the standard language you would hear in France, Germany, or Italy.

 - What languages are spoken in Switzerland